connext/xapp-starter/README.md

 ### Live Testnet Testing

-The core set of Connext + Nomad contracts have already been deployed to testnet.
+The core set of Connext contracts have already been deployed to testnet.
 For the most up-to-date contracts, please reference the [Connext deployments](https://github.com/connext/nxtp/tree/main/packages/deployments/contracts/deployments).

 There is a set of Hardhat tasks available for executing transactions on deployed contracts.